 In the meantime, Israelis may well tire of keeping ultimate control over the West Bank and Gaza, but the just-deceased Oslo experiment in Palestinian autonomy (1994-2002) demonstrates that they have no choice.

-As for the U.S., its policy vis-à-vis the Arab-Israeli conflict having fared so calamitously in recent years, perhaps the time has come seriously to consider a very different approach.
+As for the U.S. government, its policy vis-à-vis the Arab-Israeli conflict having fared so calamitously in recent years, perhaps the time has come seriously to consider a very different approach.
 Start with the basics: Our interest lies in ensuring Israeli security, maintaining good working relations with Arab states, and avoiding all-out Arab-Israeli warfare.
-Happily, these aims can be achieved by focusing on an over-arching policy aim-that of reducing Arab hostility to Israel.
+Happily, these aims can be achieved by focusing on an over-arching policy aim - that of reducing Arab hostility to Israel.
 That, in turn, will be achieved by working with Israel and the Arab leaders to puncture the Arab sense of Israeli weakness.